schwoere/buildenvironment/README.md

     cd ubitrack

 ###3.
 Adding additional components as submodules
-There are several compoments represented by repositories which can be added as submodules to ubitrack.
+There are several components represented by repositories which can be added as submodules to ubitrack.
 These components have to be placed in the  \<ubitrack\>/modules folder.
 Usually you will need utcore, utvision, utdataflow, utfacade, utcomponents and utvisioncomponents:

 <table>
   <tr>